-- Only SAML version 2.0 can be used with Sites. - Only Customer Portals and partner portals are supported. - Service provider initiated login is not supported. - The portal_id, organization_id and siteUrl attributes are required for single sign-on for Sites.
-If only one is specified, the user receives an error. - If all three of the portal_id, organization_id and siteUrl attributes are populated in the SAML assertion, the user is directed to that Sites login.
-If the siteUrl isn't populated and the other two are, the user is directed to that portal login. - More than one portal can be used with a single organization.
+- Only SAML version 2.0 can be used with Sites. - Only Customer Portals and partner portals are supported. - Service provider initiated login is not supported. - The portal_id, organization_id, and siteUrl attributes are required.
+If only one is specified, the user receives an error. - If all the portal_id, organization_id and siteUrl attributes are populated in the SAML assertion, the user is directed to that Sites login.
+If the siteUrl isn't populated and the other two are, the user is directed to the portal login. - More than one portal can be used with a single org.